HariSekhon/Knowledge-Base/jenkins.md

 <JENKINS_URL>/cc.xml/
 ```

-## Jenkins in Docker in one command
+## Jenkins on Docker in one command

 From the [DevOps-Bash-tools](devops-bash-tools.md) repo: